Fox goose corn riddle: How to cross the river?

 - The farmer can take at most one of his three items in one boat trip, and

 - He cannot leave alone the fox with the goose or the goose with the bag of corn.

-In fact, these two constraints or hurdles are what makes the puzzle a puzzle.
+In fact, these two constraints or hurdles are what makes it intriguing.

 Second question is: Which one of these two is more important?

 This is where you must use your logic based reasoning and judgment.

 You may intuitively decide that the second constraint is the most important one.
 But why?

 If the first constraint of at most 1 item in a boat trip is removed, the farmer can take all three items in a single boat trip, and the story ends.
 It has an important role certainly.
 But, you cannot increase the boat capacity in any way.

 That means, you cannot take any special action or decision using this constraint.

 What about the second constraint of fox eats goose, and goose eats corn?